wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.5.9.4 - 2013-12-26 =
+* fixed rare bug emails being re-enqueued when a partially sent newsletter was paused and edited from step3
+* fixed improved bounce emails detection to handle more case scenarios (premium only)
+* added better support for Retina displays
+* added facelift and botoxed lips much needed for our best WP 3.8 looks

 = 2.5.9.3 - 2013-12-03 =
 * fixed another rare case where image goes missing when dragging and dropping a WordPress' post into our visual editor